spacemeshos/testnet-guide/install.md

 ---

-## Step 2 - Installing & Running the App
+## Step 2 - Install and Run the App

 First, optional but recommended! follow [these steps](auth.md) to verify that the Installer you have downloaded is authentic and not compromised by a 3rd party.